4 Stages. 389km, 11,212km ascent

 Year of Stage: 1990

-Look out for the mural of a young Bernard Hinault on the descent to Grand-Bornand – and then we’re straight into the Col des Aravis.
-This 10km climb is gentler than Colombière, but once again the gradient ramps up in the final kilometres.
+With a tactical short-cut, now’s time to take a breath and head (via 22km of gentle climb) into the Col des Aravis.
+This 10km climb isn’t too brutal but the gradient ramps up in the final kilometres so it’ll feel challenging and you’ll be delighted with yourself once you get to the top.
 The wonderful scenery is ample distraction – this is a classic Alpine climb, with smooth tarmac wriggling its way through glowing green pastures, past intricate wooden chalets, with big pointy mountains on the horizon.

 Following an exhilarating helter-skelter descent to Flumet, we pass through the ski towns of Praz-sur-Arly and Megève, then soar along the balcony road towards Saint-Gervais, overlooked by Mont Blanc.
 Our final climb up to Bettex is 7.2km at 7.7%, and steeper towards the top, but our tired legs will be fuelled by a glow of triumph, and the prospect of celebrating a day well spent with our fellow riders.